mariaines0/preferences_urban_interventions/README.md

 All interventions (pairs of before-and-after images) explored (embedded in the survey) are available in my Notion profile: https://www.notion.so/Survey-Groups-211188b0f7a980f7b1faf96b14d1a42e?source=copy_link

 Before diving into the repository, you should read this:
 (1) The raw dataset from the survey is available in _data_raw_188.csv_ and countries data in _countries_answers_188.csv_.
 (2) The _city_metro_v2.csv_ was created to categorize cities of residence collected in
-(a) metropolitan or non-metropolitan, according to Eurostat metropolitan typology and (b) small town/village; (b) medium-sized city/outskirts/suburban city and (c) large city according to population size
+ &nbsp;&nbsp;(a) _metropolitan_ or _non-metropolitan_, according to Eurostat metropolitan typology and
+ &nbsp;&nbsp;(b) small town/village; medium-sized city/outskirts/suburban city and large city according to population size